qasim233/Document_Summarizer_Using_RAG/README.md

 python Text_Summarizer.py
 ```

 Note: If it gives error about "No Module" then install them manually using pip after activating environment(.venv).
+See required packages on requirements.txt.

 2. Follow the interactive prompts:
    - Enter the path to your document (PDF, TXT, or MD)